YottaDB/YDBDoc/MessageRecovery/errors.rst

 SDSEEKERR
 -------------------

-SDSEEKERR, Sequential device seek error
+SDSEEKERR, Sequential device seek error - xxxx

 Run Time Error: This indicates that a YottaDB process encountered an error using the SEEK deviceparameter for an OPEN or USE on a sequential disk device.
 A supplementary TEXT message provides more details about the cause of the error.